metonymize-kripa/pink-potato-3a658/content/pages/about.md

 sections:
   - type: content_section
     content: >
-      Parisha Chanodia has been working in the Prestressed Concrete Industry since 1999.
+      Parisha Chanodia is the Lead Engineer and Founding Partner at KIP Engineering.
+Parisha has been working in the Prestressed Concrete Industry since 1999.
 She has served as Chapter Chair at PCI since 2015, and has managed and delivered over 20 Global projects -- including the Eagles Stadium, etc.

-      Along with a number of trusted friends and advisors she formed KIP Engineering.
-Our mission is to focus on quality engineering, to help accelerate how the concrete industry delivers value and develops teams.
+      Along with a few trusted friends and advisors she formed KIP Engineering.
+      With a mission to focus on quality engineering, to help accelerate how the concrete industry delivers value and develops teams.
     image: images/about.jpg
     image_alt: Our team in the meeting room
   - type: grid_section